xrrhythmsuk/xruk-player/assets/tunes/jericho.md

-A new XR Rhythms tune created so we had another one like Bhangra going:
+A new XR Rhythms tune introduced at band camp 2023 and created so we had another one like Bhangra going:

-*1-and-a, 2-and-a, 3-and-a, 4-and-a* (like a jig) instead of *1-a-and-a, 2-a-and-a, 3-a-and-a, 4-a-and-a*.
+*1-and-a, 2-and-a, 3-and-a, 4-and-a* (like a jig) instead of *1 and 2 and 3 and 4 and*.

 Some general breaks work best altered to divide each beat into three rather than four (e.g. Karla break, Progressive Karla).
 Some work as they are, and others are best avoided.
 Good to experiment with!